Accelerate the Warm-up Stage in the Lasso Computation via a Homotopic Approach: Introduction

-The organization of the rest of the paper is as follows.
-We develop our Lasso-algorithm in Section \ref{sec: our algorithm}.
+The organization of the rest of the paper is articulated as follows.
+We develop our proposed HOSKY algorithm in Section \ref{sec: our algorithm}.
 The related main theory is established in Section \ref{sec: order of complexity of HS}.
 Numerical examples are shown in Section \ref{sec: simulation}.
-Some discussion are presented in Section \ref{sec:discuss}.
-In Appendix \ref{appendix: Review of some State-of-the-art Algorithms}, we summarize some necessary technical details of these benchmark algorithms.
-A useful theorem on accelerated gradient descents is restated in Appendix \ref{appendix: george lan theorem on AGD}.
-All the technical proofs are relegated to Appendix \ref{app:proofs}.
+Some discussions are presented in Section \ref{sec:discuss}.
+In \ref{appendix: Review of some State-of-the-art Algorithms}, we summarize some necessary technical details of these benchmark algorithms.
+A useful theorem on accelerated gradient descents is restated in \ref{appendix: george lan theorem on AGD}.
+All the technical proofs are relegated to \ref{app:proofs}.

-\section{The proposed Algorithm}
+\section{The Proposed Algorithm}

-To circumvent the undesirable behavior of the $\ell_1$ penalty function ($\Vert\beta\Vert_1$) at the origin, we design an algorithm that solves a sequence of optimization problem: in each subproblem, the $\ell_1$ penalty function is replaced by a surrogate function.
-The surrogate functions ultimately converge to the $\ell_1$ penalty function.
-Our approach falls into the general framework of homotopic methods, therefore, we name our algorithm a \textit{Homotopy-Shrinkage} (HS) algorithm.
-Its connection to {\it shrinkage} becomes evident when we describe the algorithm in details.

-This section is organized as follows.
-A general description of the proposed HS algorithm is shown in Section \ref{sec: HS algorithm}.
-In Section \ref{sec:initial-t}, we describe how to choose the initial value of the hyper-parameter $t$, as well as its updating scheme.
-In Section \ref{sec:inner-stop}, we present our design of early stopping in the inner loop, which is critical to achieve the lower order of complexity.
-The design of the surrogate functions (to approximate the $\ell_1$ penalty) is provided in Section \ref{sec: design of ft beta}.